kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 - Can I give good instructions?
 How can I give better instructions?
 - Are my fillers appropriate?

-<strong>Writing is refined thought.</strong> If you write things down you will be able to clarify with yourself what you're trying to say not just to your others but to yourself as well.
+**Writing is refined thought.** If you write things down you will be able to clarify with yourself what you're trying to say not just to your others but to yourself as well.
 In this activity get a sheet of paper and write down a list of things about...
 - Your plans
 - Your dreams
 - What you want to achieve while you are alive